-The Cherry Blossom Princess Program

 The United States Cherry Blossom Queen is chosen by a random spin of a wheel of fortune by the Japan Ambassador in Washington, D.C at the Official Cherry Blossom Grand Ball.
 The following morning, the newly crowned U.S. Cherry Blossom Queen and her Japan counterpart, along with the State, Territory, and International Princesses are invited to participate in the National Cherry Blossom Parade® and the Sakura Matsuri Japanese Street Festival.

 Every year since 1948, the United States Cherry Blossom Queen has been selected at the Official Cherry Blossom Grand Ball and Cooronation of the United States Cherry Blossom Queen from among the Cherry Blossom Princesses representing the states and territories.
 Every year since 1973, the NCSS-sponsored U.S. Cherry Blossom Queen has been officially invited, by the Japan Cherry Blossom Association (JCBA) to visit Japan in May.
 2013 celebrated the 65th Anniversary of The Cherry Blossom Princess Program - "Aspiring Leadership and Empowering Young Women".

-In 2013, Mary Anne Morgan of Oklahoma was selected as the 2013 United States Cherry Blossom Queen.
-Ms. Morgan visited with Japanese Prime Minister, the Speaker of the House, Members of the Diet, cabinet officials, and several governors when she visited Japan in May.
+In 2014, Rainey Sewell of Oklahoma was selected as the 2014 United States Cherry Blossom Queen.
+Ms. Sewell will visit with the Japan Prime Minister, the Speaker of the House, Members of the Diet, cabinet officials, and several governors when she visits Japan in May.
 Rainey currently works in the office of Congressman Frank Lucas on Capitol Hill and is a recent graduate from the University of Oklahoma where she majored in Communications and minored in Spanish.
 Ms. Sewell looks forward to representing the United States this coming year, always remembering the people, community, and state that make her who she is.